earobinson95/gsoc-2023/interactive-graphics-with-youdrawit.md

 The `r2d3` Rpackage easily integrates D3 visuals into existing formats in `R`, such as `shiny`.

-## Coding project: interactive graphics with 'You Draw It'
+## Coding project: Interactive graphics with 'You Draw It'

 <!--
 What exactly do you want your contributor to code in the 10 week coding period?